 Once a status of compliance has been successfully achieved, the last thing an organisation wants is to drop its guard and lapse into a state of non-compliance the following year.
-This could be costly not only in terms of increased fees and fines from the Acquirer (link to terminology post), but could also mean that the likelihood of a data breach is more possible.
+This could be costly not only in terms of increased fees and fines from the Acquirer (read more: PCI DSS terminology), but could also mean that the likelihood of a data breach is more possible.

 Compliance doesn’t equal 100% security guarantees, but if key processes and controls have lapsed to the extent that an organisation can’t prove they are working effectively, then this doesn’t bode well in terms of potential incidents and the overall security posture of the business.